DirkSonguer/keyboard-TA-SE-1040/README.md

 Notably, on the first board the top left key on the "numpad" function cluster is a blank & doesn't have a switch underneath.
 The second board has a working switch there, with an "E-mail" icon on the respective keycap.

-In total, the keyboard has 84 keys (83 + 1 blank).
+In total, the keyboard has 84 keys.

 ![alt text](https://github.com/DirkSonguer/keyboard-TA-SE-1040/blob/main/original-layout/triumph-adler-se-1040.png "TA SE 1040 Layout")